International private client tax services

 A gift of cash to an individual based in the UK will typically not attract any UK tax charges nor reporting requirements.

-If the funds are from overseas but are gifted to you from a UK domiciled individual, you may be liable to UK inheritance tax if they pass away within 7 years of making the gift to you.
+If the funds are from overseas but are gifted to you from a long-term resident* of the UK, you may be liable to UK inheritance tax if they pass away within 7 years of making the gift to you.

 It may be that the UK beneficiary is liable to gift or estate taxes on receipt of the gift in the applicable overseas jurisdiction and if in doubt it is recommended that you seek local tax advice.